ValidVibe/base-/README.md

 ## ⚠️ Known Issues
 Minor edge cases in batch operations under extreme gas price spikes are noted in `/audits/known-issues.md`.
 These are non-critical and mitigated by client-side checks.
 No user funds are at risk.

+## 🏆 Bug Bounty
+Security researchers who responsibly disclose vulnerabilities are eligible for bounty rewards.
+Submit findings to security@yourprotocol.xyz with a detailed reproduction.
+Critical issues are prioritized within 24 hours.